U2C9727A4/oorrp/SPECIFICATION.md

 # Master-Slave and Master-Master
 Master-Slave is the default operating mode.
 The client is the master, the server is the slave.
 Only the client can initiate requests.
 Master-Master is the secondary operating mode.
 Both sides are masters.
 In this mode, both sides can make requests to eachother.
 This is made possible by the fact that the only diffirence between a request and response message is just a response bit in the RPCID.
 However, not all transports can support this, due to this the slave is free to refuse being promoted to a master.

-# Retries
-When a message errors out with a invalid CRC error, It must be retried for a minimum of 5 times before the client gives up.
-The failed message must be sent identically.
-If the server response has a invalid CRC, the client must send a response to the response of the server with an invalid CRC error so that the server can retry. (rid must be the same).
-5 times of minimum retries.

 # Transport
 OORRP is Transport-agnostic.
 It only expects a: